 Soil and Transplanting

-Gently lift the plant from the old container and slide it in the new one.
+- Gently lift the plant from the old container and slide it into the new one.

 Grooming and Maintenance